asad8389/qsort/README.md

 qsort is a function to sort arrays and structures

-here you can find a brief explanation of this function.
+here we have a brief explanation of this function.